Zimmi48/notes/Coq/refactoring.md

 Then this is not the right tactic because the justification is postponed.
 Instead we can introduce the rewriting lemma with an `assert` and use it immediately with `as ->`.

+Note that this is an example of inconsistency in the semantics of the `by` keyword.

+Another limitation of `replace` is that it does not fail when there is nothing to replace.
+It can be corrected with the use of the tactical `progress`.

 ## Similar sub-goals

 In case several sub-goals are solved in a very similar way, it might read better to factorize the proofs,